apigeek3000/list-proxies-products/README.md

 # list-proxies-products
-Use Apigee API to list all proxies for an environment and the products for each
+Use Apigee Managent APIs to list all products by proxies and all proxies by products

 # Instructions
-In this repo is a simple Node.js script that uses [Apigee X Management APIs](https://cloud.google.com/apigee/docs/reference) to list all the proxies within the org and list the associated products for each.To interact with the APIs I am using a popular NPM library, [apigee-edge-js](https://www.npmjs.com/package/apigee-edge-js).
+In this repo is a simple Node.js script that uses [Apigee X Management APIs](https://cloud.google.com/apigee/docs/reference) to list all the proxies within the org and the associated products for each as well as the products within the org and the associated proxies for each.
+For products by proxies I am using a popular NPM library, [apigee-edge-js](https://www.npmjs.com/package/apigee-edge-js).
+For proxies by products I am using the raw HTTPS Apigee X Management APIs.

 To run the script, follow these steps:
 1. [Download and install Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to your computer